-According to studies, there are three basic types of pole axe during the medieval period, and they are the following:
+According to studies, there are three basic types of poleaxe during the medieval period

 A poleaxe is an example of a hybrid weapon during the medieval period.
 Throughout human history, man’s ability to work on metals has improved and in turn allowed man to create, refine and combine weapons.
-A poleaxe is one of the hybrid weapons introduced during this period, and these weapons were created and combined to diversify and increase its potential.
-It was in the 13th and 14th century when these weapons started becoming popular and in the 15th and 16th century, these weapons became widely used.
+A poleaxe is one of the hybrid weapons introduced during this period, and these weapons were created and combined to diversify and increase their potential.
+It was in the 13th and 14th centuries when these weapons started becoming popular and in the 15th and 16th centuries, these weapons became widely used.

 Pole axes can be traced way back to the Stone Ages but the medieval poleaxe is a special “hybrid” and most versatile weapon during this time.
 Medieval poleaxes were crafted by medieval blacksmiths and were mostly made of metals, either iron or steel.

-The poleaxe gained its great popularity in the 15th century when there was a need for weapons that could penetrate armor plates.
-Medieval blacksmiths thought that combining an axe-blade, a spike and hammer into one weapon was the answer to this need.
+The poleaxe gained great popularity in the 15th century when there was a need for weapons that could penetrate armor plates.
+Medieval blacksmiths thought that combining an axe-blade, a spike, and a hammer into one weapon was the answer to this need.

-In the 16th century, the poleaxe became a well favored weapon among knights and foot soldiers as it allowed a sophisticated fighting technique which was based on quarterstaff fighting.
+In the 16th century, the poleaxe became a well-favored weapon among knights and foot soldiers as it allowed a sophisticated fighting technique that was based on quarterstaff fighting.
 This technique is mainly characterized by the way the staff was held.

-On the other hand, an axe-head pole axe, which is another variation of this well-favored weapon, could cause more damage on unprotected areas of the body.
-The heavy weight of the axe enabled soldiers and knights to make a more forceful blows against their enemies.
+On the other hand, an ax-head pole axe, which is another variation of this well-favored weapon, could cause more damage to unprotected areas of the body.
+The heavyweight of the axe enabled soldiers and knights to make a more forceful blow against their enemies.
 Opponents were likely to get trampled down with just one hit.